 If I had to give just one piece of advice, it would be this: sleep in shifts.
 You can do this regardless of how you're feeding the baby (breast or bottle); just schedule a tradeoff at the end of a shift.
-Mama takes 10:00pm-2am, Papa takes 2:00am-6:00am, Mama takes 6:00am-10:00am, etc. Even if some are daytime shifts (napping), try to help each other get enough sleep over a 24-hour period.
+Mama takes 10:00pm-2:00am, Papa takes 2:00am-6:00am, Mama takes 6:00am-10:00am, etc. Even if some are daytime shifts (napping), try to help each other get enough sleep over a 24-hour period.

 If at all possible, get some help - with every single thing you need to do in a day.
 This could include holding your baby while you take a shower, sweeping your floor, grocery shopping, giving you a hug and letting you cry, listening to you tell your birth story in great detail (again), reminding you to take pain medication, etc. Keep a list somewhere prominent so it's easy for your visitors to see what you need.
 The helpers can be anyone: a postpartum doula (like myself), friend, mother, father-in-law, sister, neighbor, etc. Anyone you like and who is willing to pitch in.

 After a baby is born, time seems to just slip away.
 You can do three or four feedings with the little one before you notice that you yourself have not had anything since last night's dinner.
 A meal train is a great way for friends and family to meet the new addition and contribute something to your household.
 Ask your friends/family to bring disposable dishes and utensils so you don't have to worry about washing or returning anything.
 Folks always bring enough for several meals, so staggering them every 2-3 days is perfect.

-Try to Laugh Breastfeeding difficulties, sleep deprivation, tons of poopy diapers (adorable though their producer may be) and, sometimes, a long or challenging birth, can leave everyone feeling fatigued and overly serious.
+Breastfeeding difficulties, sleep deprivation, tons of poopy diapers (adorable though their producer may be) and, sometimes, a long or challenging birth, can leave everyone feeling fatigued and overly serious.
 Watching a stand-up special on TV or having a sweet, funny friend bring you dinner (see #3), can help keep things in perspective.
 The first few weeks with a new baby are precious and special but they are also a huge adjustment.
 It never hurts to laugh.